 The proposed rules are not final.
 The NPRM provides the public the continued opportunity to submit comments on the proposed regulations.
-Covington advises clients on a range of FARA compliance and investigations matters, and it can assist with submitting comments on these proposed regulations and providing guidance on the application of the proposed regulations.
 Comments on the proposed regulations are due on or before March 3, 2025 (sixty days after the date of publication in the Federal Register).
-Paper comments must be postmarked on or before that date, and electronic comments will be accepted until 11:59 p.m. eastern on that date.
+Paper comments must be postmarked on or before that date, and electronic comments will be accepted until 11:59 p.m.
+Eastern on that date.